 You could be outdoors in all weathers and the conditions might be wet, cold and dirty.

-For most jobs you need to be a member of the Royal Institution of Chartered Surveyors (RICS).
+For some jobs you need to be a member of the Royal Institution of Chartered Surveyors (RICS).

 You can study for the RICS examinations either with a diploma or degree.
 Diplomas or degrees in certain subjects may give exemption from some RICS examinations.

 You can study for a Higher National Certificate (HNC), Higher National Diploma (HND) or a degree in agriculture, rural resource management, land management, countryside management, sustainable rural development or rural business management.

 Entry requirements for an HNC or HND are 1-2 Highers and for a degree are 4-5 Highers.

 You may also be able to get in at a junior level through the Modern Apprenticeship in Rural Skills, the Estate Management pathway.

 You need to hold a full driving licence.